librepod/frp-port-keeper/README.md

 It is possible that the plugin works for older version even though it has not been tested.

+## How to run

 ## TODO
 [ ] Add unit tests
 [ ] Add proper error handling in case if payload is not as expected
+[ ] Cross compile for other platforms (currently supports only amd64)
+[ ] Refactor by improving modules/folder structure following golang best practices